Subthedev/QuantumX/MAILGUN_SUPABASE_SETUP_GUIDE.md

 4. Click **"Sign Up"**
 5. You should see: **"Check Your Email"** screen
 6. **Check your email inbox** (and spam folder)
-7. You should receive an email from `contact@ignitexagency.com`
+7. You should receive an email from `contact@ignitex.live`
 8. Click the **"Confirm Email Address"** button
 9. Should redirect to `/auth` page
 10. Sign in with your credentials ✅